Skip to main content

 • Improve fuel efficiency

-• Still provide breathtaking views
+• Still provides breathtaking views

 Several aerospace companies are actively researching such concepts.